 It was tough setting up though whilst he was in nursery, we didn’t get fully funded hours so I was only able to work part-time as it was too expensive to pay for full-time nursery.

 I’m glad we struggled through as it’s so much easier now he’s in reception and we have a good little routine.”

 “My kids are 11, 6, and 3.
-I have worked from home over five years and I previously owned a home daycare.
-In this business it’s more helpful that my children are older and therefore at school the majority of the working day.
-For the school year I have planned 20 hrs for client work during the day.
+I have worked from home for over five years and I previously owned a home daycare.
+In this business, it’s more helpful that my children are older and therefore at school the majority of the working day.
+For the school year, I have planned 20 hrs for client work during the day.

 As a closing note, I think it’s really important to say that what does/doesn’t work for me isn’t necessarily going to be the same as what works for you.